nodejs/node/deps/v8/README.md

 V8 implements ECMAScript as specified in ECMA-262.

-V8 is written in C++ and is used in Google Chrome, the open source browser from Google.
+V8 is written in C++ and is used in Chromium, the open source version of Google's webbrowser Chrome.

 V8 can run standalone, or can be embedded into any C++ application.